Moonshine-IDE/Super.Human.Installer/Docs/vm-management.md

 *   **SSH**: Opens a new terminal window connected to the VM via `vagrant ssh`.
 *   **FTP**: Opens the configured FTP client (like FileZilla, set up in Settings) connected to the server (requires FTP role/configuration).
 *   **Console**: Opens a panel within SHI showing the live console output for the selected server's current or last operation (Start, Provision, etc.).
 Essential for troubleshooting.
 *   **Folder**: Opens the server's working directory on your host machine in the system's file explorer.
-This directory contains the `Vagrantfile`, `Hosts.yml`, and other files used to manage the VM.
+This directory contains the `Hosts.yml`, and other files used to manage the VM.

 ## Troubleshooting